White paperThe Enterprise Framework for Compliant, Scalable AI

 USDM's validation plan document defines what will be validated and the approach to be used.
 It also defines roles and responsibilities along with the most important aspect, which is the acceptance criteria.

-The following deliverables document all validation activities and provide objective inspections evidence to confirm that the software will work in all anticipated situations.
+The following deliverables document all validation activities and provide objective inspection evidence to confirm that the software will work in all anticipated situations.

 • User Requirements Specification (URS) and Functional Requirements Specification (FRS)